NOC-OI/msm-os/README.md

 ### Sending Files

-To send a file to the Object Store, use the following command:
+To send a file to an object store, use the following command:

 ```bash
 msm_os send -f eORCA025_1y_grid_T_1976-1976.nc -c credentials.json -b eorca025
 ```
+The flags used are the following:
+- `-f`: The path to the NetCDF file containing the variables.
+- `-c`: The path to the JSON file containing the object store credentials.
+- `-b`: The bucket name in the object store where the variables will be stored.

-Since no `--prefix` is provided, the variables will be stored in `eorca025/<var>/eORCA025_1y_grid_T.zarr`.
+Since no `--prefix` is provided, the variables will be stored in `eorca025/T1y/<var>.zarr`.
+If a `--prefix` is provided, the variables will be stored in `eorca025/<prefix>/<var>.zarr`.

 ### Updating or Replacing Files

-To update the values of an existing variable, use the following command:
+To update the values of an existing variable in an object store, use the following command:

 ```bash
 msm_os update -f eORCA025_1y_grid_T_1976-1976.nc -c credentials.json -b eorca025 -v e3t